StackVista/stackstate-docs/use/checks-and-monitors/add-a-monitor.md

 * Details of the monitors provided by StackPacks can be found in [their respective documentation](../../stackpacks/integrations/README.md).
 * You can also [create a custom monitor](../../develop/developer-guides/monitors/how-to-create-monitors.md) from scratch using the StackState CLI.

-It might be beneficial to modify an existing Monitor definition to change its parameters, run interval or to disable it.
+It might be beneficial to modify an existing monitor definition to change its parameters, run interval or to disable it.
 All of these actions are done by utilizing the StackState CLI and are described in greater detail in the following sections.

-## Change Monitor parameters or run interval
+## Change monitor parameters or run interval

 Monitor configuration can be changed by modifying their definition.
-Onec a Monitor to be modified is identified, either by inspecting the definition of a Monitor available under the context menu of a Monitor result panel, or otherwise by obtaining the Monitors identifier, a dedicated CLI command can be used to export the definition out of the system into a file named `path/to/export.stj`:
+Once a monitor to be modified is identified, either by inspecting the definition of a monitor available under the context menu of a monitor result panel, or otherwise by obtaining the Monitors identifier, a dedicated CLI command can be used to export the definition out of the system into a file named `path/to/export.stj`:

 {% tabs %}
 {% tab title="CLI: sts (new)" %}